gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 If you've already created a repository outside of the lab's GitHub org, you can still transfer ownership to our org by following `these directions <https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account>`_.

-Please note that you will not have admin permissions to a repository that you transfer or create in our org, but you can ask Arya to create a maintenance team with administrator privileges for your repository.
+Please note that you will not have admin permissions to a repository that you transfer or create in our org, but you can ask `an org admin <https://github.com/orgs/gymrek-lab/teams/admins>`_ to create a maintenance team with administrator privileges for your repository.